 Dementia: Changing Assumptions

 Improve your understanding of dementia & Alzheimer’s disease, best practices and the resources available for supporting individuals with developmental disabilities exhibiting dementia.

 Dementia is a syndrome consisting of a number of symptoms that include loss of memory, judgment and reasoning, and changes in mood and behaviour.
 These symptoms may affect a person’s ability to function at work, in social relationships or in day-to-day activities. http://alz.to/learn-about-dementia/what-is-dementia/

 What is Alzheimer’s Disease

-There is currently no cure for Alzheimer’s disease and no treatment that will stop its progression.
-However, several medications are available that can help with some symptoms.
-These medications can slow down the decline of memory, language and thinking abilities. www.alzheimertoronto.org/ad_drugTreatments.htm
+While there is currently no cure for Alzheimer’s disease and no treatment that will stop its progression, there are several medications available that can help with some symptoms.
+These medications can slow down the decline of memory, language and thinking abilities. http://alz.to/learn-about-dementia/alzheimers-treatment/

 Early detection screening tool

 U-First! is a proven and effective approach to working with people with dementia.
 Through dialogue and a case-based approach, learners will have more confidence in working with people with responsive behaviours.
 Training is especially designed for people working in community care, acute care, and long-term care.
 For more information visit